 (3-0) 3 credits.
 Prerequisite: PHYS 111.
 This course is the second course in a two (2) semester algebra-level sequence, covering fundamental concepts of physics.
 Topics include electricity and magnetism, sound, light, optics, and some modern physics concepts.
 SDSM&T course covers electricity and magnetism only.
-May not be used for credit toward an engineering or science degree (except interdisciplinary science, geology - paleontology emphasis, chemistry - applied chemistry option, and associate of arts).
+May not be used for credit toward an engineering or science degree (except interdisciplinary science, geology - paleontology emphasis and associate of arts).

-PHYS 113L INTRODUCTION TO PHYSICS II LAB
+PHYS 113L INTRODUCTION TO PHYSICS II LAR

 (0-1) 1 credit.
 Prerequisite or corequisite: PHYS 113 This laboratory accompanies PHYS 113.
-May not be used for credit toward an engineering or science degree (except interdisciplinary science, geology - paleontology emphasis, applied chemistry, and associate of arts).
+May not be used for credit toward an engineering or science degree (except interdisciplinary science, geology - paleontology emphasis, and associate of arts).